Thrombosed Hemorrhoid

 Preventing Thrombosed Hemorrhoids

-Preventive measures focus on reducing pressure in the rectal veins.
+Prevention focuses on reducing pressure in the rectal and anal veins.

 Helpful strategies include: